EnginKayhan/Itec-404/README.md

 The app features:
 * User authentication and authorization
 * Search functionality
-* Order system with cart and shit
+* Order system with cart
 * Order tracking
 * Restaurants dashboard for managing order and menus
 * Admin dashboard for managing users and the restaurant/s